modxorg/Docs/en/extras/migxdb/migxdb.tutorials/create-a-basic-gallery-management-from-scratch-with-migxdb/index.md

 _old_uri: "revo/migxdb/migxdb.tutorials/migxdb.create-a-basic-gallery-management-from-scratch-with-migxdb/"
 ---

-# Creating a basic gallery-management from scratch with MIGXdb

  In this Tutorial we will learn how to create your own gallery-management with help of MIGXdb.
  First we will create a db-schema and its table(s).
  Then we will create and configure a MIGXdb-TV to manage our images (db-records).